-UNIVERSITY OF FLORIDA DEPARTMENT OF ANTHROPOLOGY ANT 3420 CONSUMER CULTURE Instructor Information Course Information Fall 2015 Dr. Susan D. Gillespie Course meets T 3 in Tur 2305 Office: B338 Turlington R 3-4 in Tur L005 Office Phone: 352-294-7595 Section Number: 1E59 Credit hours: 3 Office Hours: T 10:30-11:30a, W 1-3p, & by appt.
-Prerequisite: sophomore standing email: sgillesp@ufl.edu TA Office & phone: TBA TA: Josh Goodwin joshuamgoodwin@ufl.edu TA Office hours: TBA "Consumer Culture" answers the question, "Why do we have so much stuff?"
+UNIVERSITY OF FLORIDA DEPARTMENT OF ANTHROPOLOGY ANT 3420 CONSUMER CULTURE Instructor Information Course Information Spring 2015 Dr. Susan D. Gillespie Course meets T 4, R 4-5 in Tur L011 Office: B338 Turlington Credit hours: 3 Office Phone: 352-294-7595 Section Number: 1E59 Office Hours: T 12-1p, W 1-3p, & by appt.
+Prerequisite: sophomore standing email: sgillesp@ufl.edu TA Office & phone: TBA TA: Paul Pluta email paul.pluta@ufl.edu TA Office hours: TBA "Consumer Culture" answers the question, "Why do we have so much stuff?"
 In this course anthropological theories and concepts are introduced to investigate the close relationships that link people and the made things they live with-their "material culture"- especially relationships that drive consumption beyond basic needs.
-Categories of material culture given special focus are costume, household furnishings, and techno-gear.
+Categories of material culture given special focus are clothing, household furnishings, and techno-gear.
 We examine how these goods circulate in our modern society through studies of gifting, shopping, advertising, the "rituals" of product use, heirlooming, and the ecology and politics of recycling and trashing.
 Specific topics include how things are drawn into our identities, how we extend our bodies and our selves through the things (real and virtual) we manipulate, how we create relationships to other people via things, how things come to have meanings and "social lives," the sensuality and authenticity of things, and the practices and consequences of object discard and reuse.
 This course focuses on the "sociality" of goods; not economics or sustainability of consumption.
 Student Learning Outcomes:

 Identify the major concepts and theorists relevant to material culture studies and apply those concepts to familiar or researched real-world examples.
 Utilize these concepts and developing skills in fundamental social science methods to observe and analyze cultural patterns in contemporary Euro-American society and individual consumptive practices.
 Apply them in active learning scenarios and reflective essays and blog posts to demonstrate how ideas about oneself and social others as well as everyday practices are shaped by larger cultural forces, to thereby demonstrate greater self-awareness and senses of personal agency.
 Recognize anthropological perspectives on the sustainability of current lifestyles and the possibilities of making better informed choices of object acquisition and disposition.
 Assess in different contexts the three "enduring knowledge statements" for this course: 1) the things we acquire, use, and discard are active social agents; 2) the things we make, make us as social beings; and 3) living with things has social, political, material, and historical consequences.
 E-learning - Canvas This course is managed by Canvas (http://lss.at.ufl.edu).
-The Files tool has most of the required readings; e-journal articles can be downloaded through the library (see urls).
+The Files tool has most of the required readings, except for journal articles you can download through the library (see urls).
 Files are kept in folders by numbered week.
-The Assignments tool manages short homework "blog posts" and other writing assignments.
+The Assignments tool manages short homework assignments.
+The Discussions tool will be used for each student to maintain a "blog."
 Check the Announcements tool regularly to keep up-to-date with course announcements.
-Some-but not all-grades are posted in the Grades tool.
-Canvas does not keep an accurate and complete tally of all of your grade components.
 Required Textbook and Other Required Readings: